Knee Replacement Surgery

 once a year.

-- Make sure your dentist knows about your knee replacement.
-You will need to take antibiotics
+Make sure your dentist knows about your knee replacement.
+You may need to take antibiotics